ideafieldpro/MetasploitTesting/README.md

 ### Skills Learned

-- In-depth knowledge of penetration testing methodologies and ethical hacking principles.
+- Penetration Testing Methodologies: Gained in-depth knowledge of methodologies and principles of ethical hacking.
-- Proficiency in using the Metasploit Framework for vulnerability assessment and exploitation.
+- Metasploit Proficiency: Developed proficiency in using the Metasploit Framework for vulnerability assessment and exploitation.
-- Ability to perform reconnaissance and footprinting on target systems.
+- Reconnaissance and Footprinting: Acquired abilities to perform reconnaissance on target systems using Nmap.
-- Enhanced skills in scripting and automation for security testing.
+- Scripting and Automation: Enhanced skills in scripting and automation for effective security testing.
-- Understanding of post-exploitation techniques and maintaining access.
+- Post-Exploitation Techniques: Understood post-exploitation techniques and methods for maintaining access.

 ### Tools Used